justteshi/excelsiorclinic-new/README.md

 # Excelsior Clinic Web App
-Informative web application for Excelsior Clinic where u can book your dental service online.
+Informative web application for Excelsior Clinic where you can book your dental service online.

 ## About
 [Django](https://www.djangoproject.com/) project with: